 Some things changed, and some stayed the same.
 Most interesting, we saw five of our personal favorite topics rise to the top in terms of article popularity.
 Some written several years ago, some written this year, they’re indicative of how the market is shifting and what companies are focused on today.

-Without further ado, here are the five most-read articles of all time on our blog, and if you haven’t read them, data says you should.
-Read more “5 Years in Review: 5 Can’t-Miss Posts From Our Archive of 450+”
+Without further ado, here are the four most-read articles of all time on our blog, and if you haven’t read them, data says you should.
+Read more “5 Years in Review: 4 Can’t-Miss Posts From Our Archive of 450+”